App version: 0.1.0

 The Application Process

 Before applying for a line of credit, calculate how much you need, both immediately and down the road.
 Calculate cash flow to see how long you can operate with what you have, then determine how much you want to ask for.
-Keep in mind, you will be paying on your CELOC as soon as you borrow from it and freeing up more of your line, so you may not need a line of credit for as large a sum as you may originally think.
+Keep in mind that you will be paying on your CELOC as soon as you borrow from it.
+As you repay the funds, it frees up more of your line, so you may not need a line of credit for as large a sum as you may originally think.
 A more moderate sum may suffice if you continually pay back what you’ve used and then take out more.Applications will generally ask for some basic information about both you as the business owner and the business itself, including:

 • Name, address, phone number